calgoheen/crasshhfy/README.md

 # CRASSHHFY
 CRASSHHFY is a neural drum sampler plugin which uses a diffusion network to generate drum samples.
 Besides unconditional generation, the plugin also supports priming ("Drumify") and inpainting ("Variation").
 Also, it has a classifier which can classify the drum samples into 3 categories: kick, snare, hihat.

- It is based on the paper [CRASH: A Diffusion Network for Drum Sound Synthesis](https://arxiv.org/abs/2006.12597) by Simon Rouard, Jérémie Mary, and Emmanuel Vincent and their original implementation [here](https://github.com/simonrouard/CRASH).
+ It is based on the paper [CRASH: A Diffusion Network for Drum Sound Synthesis](https://arxiv.org/abs/2006.12597) by Simon Rouard, Gaëtan Hadjeres and their original implementation [here](https://github.com/simonrouard/CRASH).

 We have also added a classifier to the plugin which can classify the drum samples into 3 categories: kick, snare and hihat.